Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Problem Definition and General MDP Framework

 \subsubsection{Action Space}

-At each decision epoch $k \in K$, an action is selected, indicating both the rebalancing and routing decisions.
-Let $\bm{A}$ denote the set of actions, where $\bm{a_{k}} \in \bm{A}$ is defined by $(l_{k}^{v}, z_{k}^{v})$.
+At each step $k \in K$, an action is selected, indicating rebalancing or routing decisions.
+The structure of the action space differs between the single-policy and dual-policy approaches.

+\emph{SPRL action space.} Let $\bm{A}$ denote the set of actions, where $\bm{a_{k}} \in \bm{A}$ is defined by $(l_{k}^{v}, z_{k}^{v})$.
 The rebalancing decision at the current station is indicated by $l_{k}^{v}$.
 A positive $l_{k}^{v}$ value indicates that vehicle $v$ should pick up $l_{k}^{v}$ bikes, while a negative $l_{k}^{v}$ value implies that vehicle $v$ should drop off $|l_{k}^{v}|$ bikes.
-The routing decision are given by $z_{k}^{v}$, indicating the next station that vehicle $v \in V$ will visit.
-Note that the \gls{dbrp} is here formulated to accommodate various operational time frameworks, where an action can be made either for all the vehicles during each time-period in a discrete time framework \citep{yindeep} or only for one specific vehicle at a particular point in time \citep{li2018dynamic}, where vehicles operate independently without waiting for each other.
-In our continuous time framework (see Section~\ref{mmdp}), we opt for the latter alternative, i.e., the action at decision epoch $k \in K$ is exclusively associated with a specific vehicle upon its arrival at the allocated station, allowing vehicles to take action independently from the current state of the other vehicles.
-The vehicles assigned by actions at different decision epochs vary according to the system status, ensuring that decision-making is dynamic and continuously adapts to status changes of the global system.
+The routing decision is given by $z_{k}^{v}$, indicating the next station that vehicle $v \in V$ will visit.
+This formulation ensures that rebalancing and routing decisions are made simultaneously upon a vehicle's arrival at a station.
+In our continuous-time framework, the action at step $k \in K$ is associated exclusively with a specific vehicle upon its arrival at the allocated station, allowing decisions to be made independently of the other vehicles.
+Feasibility enforces $(b^v_k,z^v_k)\in E$ and capacity availability: $0\le d^{b^v_k}_k - l^v_k \le C_{b^v_k}$,\quad $0\le p^v_k + l^v_k \le \hat C_v$.

+\emph{DPRL action space.} At each step $k \in K$, an action $\bm{a_{k}} \in \bm{A}$ corresponds either to an inventory decision or a routing decision.
+For inventory decisions, the action $l_{k}^{v}$ specifies the number of bikes to pick up or drop off when a vehicle arrives at a station.
+For routing decisions, $z_{k}^{v}$ determines the next station once a vehicle completes its inventory operation and is ready to depart.
+This structure enables routing and inventory decisions to be made sequentially and adapt to real-time system status.